FineUploader/fine-uploader/readme.md

 respect the <code>maxConnections</code> value, so if all connections are accounted for, the retry attempt will be queued until a connection opens up.
 * `cancel(String fileId)` - Cancels a queued or currently uploading file.
-* `getItemByFileId(String fileId)` - Returns the HTMLElement associated with the passed file ID.
 * `reset()` - While this function is most useful for FineUploader, it is also available in FineUploaderBasic.
 In FineUploader, calling this function will reset all UI elements to the state they exsited in immediately after initialization.
 In FineUploaderBasic, this resets all internal variables to the state they existed in immediately after initialization.
 If you are using FineUploaderBasic, it is up to you to "reset" any of your UI elements.
-* `addExtraDropzone(HTMLElement element)` - Use this to mark an element as a drop zone on an already-instantiated FineUploader.
-* `removeExtraDropzone(HTMLElement element)` - Use this to un-mark an extra element as a drop zone on an already-instantiated FineUploader.
-An "extra" drop zone is one specified in the `extraDropzones` option, or one set via the `addExtraDropzone` function.
 * `addFiles(filesOrInputs)` - Use this if you would like to submit files to the uploader.
 This may be useful if you have a method of gathering files that does not include Fine Uploader's input button or the drag & drop support built into FineUploader.
 This function accepts the following types: `File`, `input` element, or a collection of any of these types, provided the